LEB-EPFL/ht-storm/README.md

 # HT-Storm Project Code #

 The project code is hosted on the EPFL Git server.
-Please as [Kyle](mailto:kyle.douglass@epfl.ch) for access.
+Please ask [Kyle](mailto:kyle.douglass@epfl.ch) for access.